nitkhackathon2024-5/NITK-Tuteelink/README.md

 Languages used: Java, XML, JSON

 ***The apk file of the app is provided in this same repository.
+The introduction video is also uploaded to this same repository.
 The codes of all the activities is also provided under the src folder.

 ------------------------------------------------------------